November 11, 2022 The original review was published on April 20, 2015. Opinions remain unchanged.

-Despite originally launching on Xbox 360 and PS3 in September 2013, Grand Theft Auto V has never been bigger.
+Despite originally launching on Xbox 360 and PS3 in September 2013, our GTA 5 review shows that Grand Theft Auto has never been bigger.
 Constant evolution in the console space has all been a lead up to the PC release, which is indisputably the pinnacle achievement of Rockstar’s current generation of game design.
-Grand Theft Auto V is a wildly ambitious game; huge in scope, wild in variety, and - importantly - the best GTA game the developer has made since Vice City.
+Grand Theft Auto V is a wildly ambitious game; huge in scope, wild in variety, and – importantly – the best GTA game the developer has made since Vice City.

 Chances are you already know this.
+It’s one of the best open-world games.
 You’ve probably played the game on last-generation consoles, if not the improved PS4/Xbox One editions.
 So is it worth returning to Los Santos for potentially the third time?
 Just how much further does the PC edition of Grand Theft Auto V go?

 Baggy shirts ripple in the Californian breeze, and the branches of trees gently swing.
 Waves froth at the tips, and the individual gritstones of tarmac driveways glisten in the baking sun.
 As you take your first stroll through Los Santos, it gradually becomes clearer and clearer the amount of work that’s gone into this PC redux.
 Foliage is dense, lush, and full of texture.
 Walls look rough to the touch.
 Cats have fur you just want to brush your fingers through.
 Metallic paint jobs glisten under lamps with a high-gloss reflection.
 The difference between the original console version and the PC edition is how I imagine it looks like for a short-sighted person to put on their glasses.
 After they’ve had their eyeballs replaced with UHD bionics.

-But playing the best version of the game will cost you.
+But playing the best version of the game will cost you, so you might want to check the GTA 5 system requirements.
 I’ve been playing on a rig that sports an i7 3770k clocked at 3.5ghz, with 16GB RAM and an ATI Radeon HD 7970 GPU with 3GB video memory.
-To maintain a mostly steady 60fps, I’ve been playing the game with almost everything turned up to max, at a resolution of 1920x1200.
+To maintain a mostly steady 60fps, I’ve been playing the game with almost everything turned up to max, at a resolution of 1920×1200.
 Textures, shadows and the like are all at their highest settings, with FXAA turned on and MSAA set to 2x.
 It’s MSAA that seems to be the kicker; notching it up to 4x slices the framerate down to around 35fps.
-To help you judge how much of an impact you're having with setting tweaks, a handy little meter in the graphics settings displays how much VRAM your chosen settings will eat up.
+To help you judge how much of an impact you’re having with setting tweaks, a handy little meter in the graphics settings displays how much VRAM your chosen settings will eat up.
 The further into the red danger zone the meter fills, the heavier the expected impact on performance.

 Unfortunately first-person starts to flake a little when it comes to shooting.
 Weapons seem to offer little feedback, denying them punch, and taking cover in first-person feels a little clumsy.
 But being in first person intensifies the violence, perhaps even a little too much.
 I was driving down a sideroad at low speed, and suddenly the door was wrenched open, I was pulled into the street, and thwacked in the face by a burly gangster.
 In third-person you’d see the guy chasing after your car.
 In first person it’s an unforeseen shock, and suddenly I know what it must feel like to be an NPC getting their car jacked.
 Terrifying.